theGreenJedi/books/README.md

 ***** 2021

-Introduction to Machine Learningf with Python Andreas C. Muller & Sarah Guido
+Introduction to Machine Learning with Python Andreas C. Muller & Sarah Guido

 Machine Learning with Python for Everyone Mark E. Fenner